Information for professionals on the Early Help Assessment (EHA)

 Step-down from social care to Early Help Assessment

-When a social worker decides that intervention from social care is no longer required and that the needs of a family can be supported through the Early Help process, the procedure is clearly explained in the Step Down to Early Help guidance.
+When a social worker decides that intervention from social care is no longer required and that the needs of a family can be supported through the Early Help process, the procedure is clearly explained in the Step Down Process Flowchart.

 Herefordshire directory of early help services

 Regular training on the Early Help Assessment in Herefordshire is available through Herefordshire CPD-on-line.